JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 ### At line XXX, ABORTED (Operation not permitted)!

 Some linux distributions have a bug in their `overlayfs` implementation that prevents us from mounting overlay filesystems within user namespaces.
 See [this Ubuntu kernel bug report](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1531747) for a description of the situation and how Ubuntu has patched it in their kernels.
 To work around this, you can launch `BinaryBuilder.jl` in "privileged container" mode.
 Unfortunately, this involves running `sudo` every time you launch into a BinaryBuilder session, but on the other hand, this successfully works around the issue on distributions such as Arch linux.
 To set "privileged container" mode, set the `BINARYBUILDER_RUNNER` environment variable to `privileged`.

+### Is there a convenient way to compute the hash of a remote file when I'm writing a `build_tarballs.jl` manually?

+Yes!
+Check out the `url_hash(url::String)` function, which is exported as a convenience function from `BinaryBuilder.jl`